Recent Blog Articles

 AFM and public health

-And to make things even scarier, the number of cases is on the rise.
-So far in 2018, there have been 62 confirmed cases (127 have been reported as possible cases, but 62 have been confirmed).
-In all of 2017, only 33 cases were confirmed.
-Since 2014, there have been 368 confirmed cases.
-Getting exact numbers on this illness is hard, as there is no clear test for it.
-The Centers for Disease Control and Prevention (CDC) uses clinical symptoms as well as findings on MRI (magnetic resonance imaging) of the brain to decide whether someone has AFM.
-Because not all patients get MRI testing, and because not all patients get reported to the CDC, it’s likely that the numbers are higher.
+Since 2014, there have been about 700 confirmed cases.
+Getting exact numbers on this illness is hard because there is no clear test for it.
+The Centers for Disease Control and Prevention (CDC) is concerned that cases will rise this fall, given relaxed guidelines on masks and distancing.
+The CDC relies on clinical symptoms, lab tests, and MRI (magnetic resonance imaging) of the brain to decide whether someone has AFM.
+Because not all patients get this testing, and because not all patients get reported to the CDC, it's likely that the numbers are higher.

 What parents need to know